wkdgmr/wkdmod/README.md

 - **WEAPONS EXPERT** (unlocked at Lvl 40) All classes gain access to splash damage on all melee weapons and barehanded.

 **[HELLFIRE ONLY]**
-- The following oils can now drop in multiplayer: *Oil of Permanence, Oil of Mastery, Oil of Imperviousness, Oil of Death, Oil of Skill
+- The following oils can now drop in singleplayer and multiplayer: Oil of Imperviousness, Oil of Death, Oil of Skill, *Oil of Permanence
 *Very low chances of dropping from Hell Diablo and Hell Nakrul, and a set 10% chance to drop from Hell Nakrul specifically
 - Buffed Nakrul drops slightly (drops 7 items) and Hell Nakrul now has a 10% chance to drop an Oil of Permanence.
 - Buffed Defiler Drops (drops 4 items)
 - Buffed Monk's Light Armor and Medium Armor passive bonuses significantly
-- Buffed Monk's barehanded abilities
+- Buffed Monk's abilities with barehanded and 2H Sword
+- Monk now has Infravision as a class skill
+- Search Books and Search Scrolls no longer drop
+- Barbarian no longer takes damage from the Rage skill, it will drain mana instead if the Barbarian has any
-- Hork Demon amulet drop is now a higher item level depending on difficulty (Normal: ilvl 15, Nightmare: ilvl 20, Hell: ilvl 30) and he drops one extra random item.
+- Hork Demon amulet drop is now a higher item level depending on difficulty (Normal: ilvl 15, Nightmare: ilvl 20, Hell: ilvl 30) and he drops more or less items depending on difficulty.
 - Hellfire spell blocking has been completely removed.
 - Hork Spawn now drop items like normal monsters.
 - Hell Diablo will drop a book of Nova when killed.